Connecting to the Instrument

 , where n=[2..9] and the mask255.255.255.0

-, see Figure 8 (go toControl Panel → Internet Options → Network and Internet → Network and Sharing Center → Local Area Connection → Properties
+, see Static IP configuration for the host computer (go toControl Panel → Internet Options → Network and Internet → Network and Sharing Center → Local Area Connection → Properties

 ). -